titoirfan/titoirfan.github.io/docs/projects/telepresence.md

 ![](../resources/projects/telepresence/p3mi-open-house.jpg)
 /// caption
-The telepresence robot in Institut Teknologi Bandung Open House 2019
+The telepresence robot in Bandung Institute of Technology Open House 2019
 ///

 As an electrical engineer, I was in charge of the robot's overall electrical system.
 Specifically, I was responsible for designing, manufacturing, and implementing its tablet height adjustment electrical systems and control.
 I also implemented the robot's odometry system, I designed the PCBs and wrote the code for the sensor's data acquisition routine.
 Through the robot's manufacturing process, I actively participated in the robot's assembly and wiring process.